 2. Make sure your purchase contract is registered with the local tax office

 It is advisable registering the PPC with the Land Registry (Conservatoria registry).
-This establishes a significant guarantee in the buyer’s favour against possible Seller’s creditors.
+This establishes a significant guarantee in the buyer’s favor against possible Seller’s creditors.

 An overwhelming number of agents in Italy represent the seller, not the buyer.
 As a buyer, you need to think carefully (for yourself) about their advice before simply taking it at face value.